JosephEoff/josepheoff.github.io/_posts/2022-02-17-motorcontrol.md

 What I need is a closed loop motor controller for a universal motor.

-You can buy ICs for closed loop motor contol, but they all have a couple of drawbacks:
+You can buy ICs for closed loop motor control, but they all have a couple of drawbacks:
 1. They mostly require a tachometer attachment.
 2. The ICs are mostly obsolete.